iO-Academy/SDE-website-template/README.md

-# website-template
+# Software Developer Essentials Website Template

-This template can be used as the basis of new websites.
+This repo is used as the starting point for the Software Developer Essentials course during the video content portion of the course.

-You can download the zip file, unzip/decompress it, copy the whole folder and rename it.